dboothy/TriviaGame/README.md

 ## jQuery

 **Initialize game start with a button click**<br>
-Code selects the click of the element assigned to ID 'startGame' and kicks of functions selecting elements with ID 'heading', 'gameWrap'
+Code selects the click of the element assigned to ID 'startGame' and kicks of functions selecting elements with ID 'heading', 'gameWrap' and functions that populate the gameWrap with questions and buttons as well as the function that starts the timer.

+These functions are built into jQuery, "removeClass" and "addClass".
+They manipulate the appearance of the elements on the DOM.
 ``` JavaScript
 $(document).ready(function (){
 	// start game